-- Identify all major processes within each business segment (and enterprise shared services function supporting them); - Identify materially relevant inherent risks (both quantitative and qualitative), that may arise in each major process area; - Rate each inherent risk (in the absence of internal controls), based on the degree of event probability and impact to the organization; - Determine our risk tolerance for each inherent risk previously identified and rated; - Identify internal controls in place (or needed) to mitigate the inherent risks down to the appropriate "residual level" (i.e. determine the post-controls risk rating and compare it to our predetermined risk tolerance level).
-We stratify our internal controls universe using the "three lines of defense" approach recommended by the Institute of Internal Auditors prior to evaluating the effectiveness of internal controls; - Compare all residual risk ratings to their corresponding risk tolerance level to ensure the risk is being appropriately managed (i.e. there are a sufficient number of, and appropriate types of, internal controls in place to manage the risk in light of our risk tolerance), and if not, take further action; - Test, document and report on the effectiveness of the ERM program in managing risks within the boundaries of our risk appetite.
+- Identify all major processes within each business segment (and enterprise shared services function supporting them); - Identify materially relevant inherent risks (both quantitative and qualitative) that may arise in each major process area; - Rate each inherent risk (in the absence of internal controls) based on the degree of event probability and impact to the organization; - Determine the Corporation's risk tolerance for each inherent risk previously identified and rated; - Identify internal controls in place (or needed) to mitigate the inherent risks down to the appropriate "residual level" (i.e. determine the post-controls risk rating and compare it to the Corporation's predetermined risk tolerance level).
+The Corporation stratifies its internal controls universe using the "three lines of defense" approach recommended by the Institute of Internal Auditors prior to evaluating the effectiveness of internal controls; - Compare all residual risk ratings to their corresponding risk tolerance level to ensure the risk is being appropriately managed (i.e. there are a sufficient number of, and appropriate types of, internal controls in place to manage the risk in light of the Corporation's risk tolerance) and, if not, take further action; and - Test, document and report on the effectiveness of the ERM program in managing risks within the boundaries of the Corporation's risk appetite.